treeherder/yasnac/README.md

-# YASNAC
+# YASNAC ERC Interface Tools

-This repository is a collection of libraries and programs for working with a YASNAC **ERC-series** industrial robot.
+This repository is a collection of libraries and programs for working with the very old YASNAC **ERC-series** industrial robots.
 The project is currently divided into "disk" and "remote" components.

 - The disk code emulates an ERC-series disk drive and allows files to be loaded and stored to a PC instead of an ancient single density floppy disk.

 - The remote code is for interfacing with the ERC-series robot directly as a connected PC.
 In addition to job transfer, this enables remote operation of utility functions and state queries.
+A number of helper programs are included.
+The bulk of the code is in the erc.py library.

+---

+## motomove

+A program for directly commanding the ERC manipulator over the serial link.
+Utilized the un-/under- documented ERC MOVL system control command.
+Has the optional ability to power the servos up before the motion and then optionally power them down after.
+The program will block until the motion is complete.

+### Usage

+	usage: motomove [-h] [--speed [SPEED]] [--power {on,off,onoff}] [-d] position

+	Connect to an ERC-series robot and move the manipulator

+	positional arguments:
+	  position              The position to move the robot into.
+Must be in rectangular coordinates and comma separated:
+	                        x,y,z,tx,ty,tz. tx,ty,tz are tool list angles in degrees.
+If you don't want to specify a particular value, leave it empty.
+You can specify deltas, such as +10.1,-5,/3,*2 for movement relative to the robot's current position.
+NOTE: The resulting values won't be sanity-checked!

+	optional arguments:
+	  -h, --help            show this help message and exit --speed [SPEED]       The speed at which the robot is to perform the motion, in mm/s.
+Allowable values are from 0.1 to 1200.00.
+The default is a glacial and safeish 10.0.
+BE SAFE.
+	  --power {on,off,onoff}
+	                        Controls servo power; a value of "on" will activate servo power in order to perform the motion, a value of "off" will turn the servo power off after performing the motion, a value of "onoff" will both activate the servo power before the motion and deactivate the servo power after the motion is complete.
+The default is not to make any change to the state of servo power.
+	  -d, --debug           Enable transaction debugging output

+	If you see a "too few arguments" error, try adding "--" before your position argument.
+For example: motomove -- "coordinates"

+### Examples:

+	motomove -- "+=10,+=20,+=30"
+	motomove --speed=600 -- "-195.725,222.899,1671.442,14.65,-27.77,148.86"
+	motomove --power onoff -- "*=2,*=1.5,/=2"

 ---